Success with Brassicas:

 Use our Broccoli Planting Program to compare and select varieties according to your needs.

-If timing is not everything with brassicas, it's because temperature is just as important.
+If timing is not everything with brassicas, it's because temperature and temperature fluctuations are also critical.
 Of all the environmental factors that regulate the development of brassica crops, timing and temperature are among the most critical.
 More about timing below.

 Temperature predominates in the control of the individual plant's developmental transition between the vegetative phase (when stems and leaves, including the tightly wrapped heads of leaves develop) and the reproductive phase (when the heads of flower buds, florets, and flowers develop).
-Brassicas harvested before this transition include cabbage and kale, for example, and heading brassicas are harvested during or shortly after the process, for example broccoli and cauliflower.
-When the transition is unbidden or unwanted, a process called bolting, the plant starts to go to seed and the crop becomes unmarketable, as it does with a number of transitional mishaps that can take place, as described below.
+Brassicas harvested before the reproductive phase include Brussels sprouts, flower sprouts, cabbage, Chinese cabbage, and kale.
+When the transition is unwanted or premature and the plant goes to seed before becoming marketable, it is called bolting.

 Given a grower's limited ability to control temperature in the field, working in tune with nature to get the timing and temperature right is key.
 Whether the desired stage of your brassica harvest is leafy or reproductive or somewhere in-between, following these tips on timing and temperature will benefit flavor, yield, and quality.